Into Battle With Napoleon 1812 (Paperback)

 The series consultant is David Mcwhinnie, creator of the award winning PBS series 'Battlefield'.

 Walter's Journal is much quoted in works dealing with Napoleon's venture in Russia.
 It was last published, in Kansas, in 1938.
 This update comes not a moment too soon.
-Bob Carruthers keeps... [read full review]Clash of steel
+Bob Carruthers keeps his introduction down to the minimum and lets Jakob 'do the talking'.Clash of steel